Deep Stochastic Mechanics

 Published:

-In the field of quantum physics, accurately simulating and predicting the behavior of particles is a computationally challenging task due to the curse of dimensionality.
+In quantum physics, accurately simulating and predicting the behavior of particles is a computationally challenging task due to the curse of dimensionality.
 The computational complexity grows exponentially as the number of particles in the system increases, making it difficult to study large-scale quantum systems using traditional methods.

 Enter Deep Stochastic Mechanics (DSM), a novel approach that leverages deep learning to simulate quantum dynamics efficiently.
-It is a neural network(NN)-based method that directly samples from the probability density of the wave function, bypassing the need to explicitly estimate the wave function itself.
+It is a neural network(NN)–based method that directly samples from the probability density of the wave function, bypassing the need to estimate the wave function itself explicitly.

 Solving Schrödinger equation